rodriguesrenato/CarND-Path-Planning/README.md

 ## Communication between Path Planner and the Simulator

-For this project, Udacity provided a starter c++ code with the websocket communication framework to handle messages received from the simulator (Localization, sensor fusion and previous path data) and sent to it (The next path).
+For this project, Udacity provided a starter c++ code with the websocket communication framework to handle messages received from the simulator (Localization, sensor fusion and previous path data) and send back messages to it (The next path).
 Udacity also provided a set of conversion functions between XY and Frenet Coordinates, and the `highway_map.csv` that contains a sparse map list of waypoints around the highway.

 Here is the data received from the Simulator to the C++ Program